 I became fascinated with faeries only last year.
-I had never heard about fairy gardens until the girls showed me theirs.
+I had never heard about fairy gardens until my grand daughters showed me theirs.
 Their yard has 100 year old mature trees, pin cherries, roses, lilacs, rhubarb, raspberries.
-They have a big fairy door and all kinds of treasures both purchased and hand made in their fairy garden.
+They have a big fairy door and all kinds of treasures both purchased and hand made in their large fairy garden.

 We have a very small urban yard.
-This year I had grand plans on turning Herman’s fire pit into a fairy beach, with a miniature waterfall.
-Herman keeps hoping to burn wood in the yard, so he didn’t want me to steal his fire pit container.
-He isn’t missing the fountain project I was asking him about either; this year our fairy garden will be contained in a flower pot.
+This year I had grand plans on turning a unusable fire pit into a fairy beach, with a miniature waterfall.
+Hubs keeps hoping to burn wood in the yard, so he didn’t want me to steal his fire pit container.
+So for now the fairy garden is going into a flower pot.

 Fairy gardens are perfect for urban settings, they can have lots of little focal points, take hardly anytime to create, and even less time to look after.
 This little fairy garden can be grown outside or in.
 By using succulents the plants stay in size perspective, and don’t outgrow the pot.

 After purchasing the various faeries items this project took about ten minutes to create.

 Start by taking a large garden pot and turning it on its side so its like a cave.
 Fill with rocks for drainage and then add your soil.
 Place the largest objects first, plant the succulents and then add your final touches.